-Mandy looked at my wristwatch and suddenly noticed the sparkling diamond ring on my finger.
-She let out a yelp, a scream almost as she took hold of my hand to get a closer look.
+Mandy looked at the wristwatch and suddenly noticed the sparkling diamond ring on Jane’s finger.
+She let out a yelp, a scream almost as she took hold of her hand to get a closer look.
 "You're engaged."
 She laughed, her laugh a mixture of joy and sarcasm.
 "You can't be pregnant yet."

 "Course not, but he asked me to marry him and I thought…"